Top 10 Tips for Cleaning Data in Google Sheets

 - For example: To transpose rows 1 and 2 of columns A through E, type:

-inside the appropriate cell.
+=TRANSPOSE(A1:E2)Inside the appropriate cell.

-8. Remove duplicate data
+8. Remove Duplicate Data

-Duplication errors are a common problem that can be costly and easy to miss, especially in big data.
 Use Sheets to remove any unwanted, duplicate data.
 Cells with identical values but different letter cases, formatting or formulas are considered duplicates.

-How to remove duplicates
+How to Remove Duplicates

 - In Sheets, open a spreadsheet.